 "Fifty-Three YO JOE!...
 Fifty-Four YO JOE!...
 Fifty-Five YO JOE!..."

 "I don't get it," Beach Head continued, "soldiers like Flash, Airborne, and Recondo didn't make the cut, and each one of them were worth ten each of you.
 And yet, here I am staring at the backs of your heads.
-Then I got to thinking: I always had this feeling that you boys were a little sweet; so, I often find myself wondering whose member have you tea-baggers been servicing in order to stay in this outfit?"
+Then I got to thinking: I always had this feeling that you boys were a little sweet; so, now I find myself wondering whose member have you tea-baggers been servicing in order to stay in this outfit?"

 "Fifty-Seven YO JOE!...
 Is that a proposal, Master Sergeant," Shipwreck replied sarcastically, much to the chagrin of his push-up mates.